[About our Guides]

 Meeting Spot & Time: Columbia Icefields Campground, 9:30am on day 1.

 deposit of $100 + GST is required to book your spot on this course.
 E-mail us

 and we will provide you with an electronic invoice which can be paid

-online, easily and securely, using a credit card number or PayPal
+online, easily and securely, using a credit card number, e-transfer, or PayPal

 - Remainder is due 4 weeks before course and can be paid using the same methods.

 allow us to customize the instruction to meet the needs of all

 participants, but a basic outline can be found below.